International Students

 Welcome to Western!

-The Learning Development Counsellors invite you to learn about services that can help you have the best student experience.
-Learning Development has a friendly, professional staff who can answer questions and provide assistance as you adjust to studying in Canada and as you progress through your studies.
+Learning Development & Success invites you to learn about services that can help you have the best student experience.
+LDS has a friendly, professional staff who can answer questions and provide assistance as you adjust to studying in Canada and as you progress through your studies.
 Academic Support & Engagement offers many other student services such as the Writing Support Centre.
 For a list of upcoming events especially for international students click here.

 About our Service